Nitrates

 • 10 mg/L is also the maximum concentration allowed in human drinking water

-• High levels could be caused by agriculture run-off
+• High levels could be caused by agricultural run-off

 Water Rangers Protocol

-We do not currently include a test for this in our kit, since none we’ve tried read very low levels.
+We do not currently include a test for this in our Canadian kits, since none we’ve tried read very low levels.
 If you know a test that is accurate, affordable and easy-to-use, let us know!

 Contributing to the community!

 Water Rangers is community-led.
-So, if you have any questions, ideas, or notice any errors related to your measurements, please tell us!
+If you have any questions, ideas, or notice any errors in your measurements, please let us know!